lk16/aaa/README.md

 poetry env use 3.10
 ```

-After setting up the right python for poetry, run the following commands
+After setting up the right python for poetry, run the following commands.

 ```sh
 # Install dependencies